 Under normal conditions, the body produces an enzyme called lysosomal acid lipase (LAL).
 The LAL enzyme breaks down fatty material (cholesteryl esters and triglycerides).
 Lysosomal Acid Lipase (LAL) Deficiency happens when the body is not producing enough LAL.
 Infants, children and adults that suffer from LAL Deficiency experience a range of very serious and devastating health problems.
 The lack of the LAL enzyme results in a build-up of fatty material in the liver, spleen and blood vessels.
 In some patients this build-up also occurs in the gut and other important organs or places within the body.

-Early onset LAL Deficiency, which is sometimes called Wolman disease after Moshe Wolman, the physician who first described it, affects infants and is almost universally fatal within the first year of life.
+Infants presenting with LAL Deficiency, which is sometimes called Wolman disease after Moshe Wolman, the physician who first described it, is almost universally fatal within the first six months of life.

-To see the story about Dakota Dykes' battle with early onset LAL Deficiency (Wolman disease), follow this link: http://www.wfaa.com/news/health/NORTH-TEXAS-BABY-BATTLES-RARE-DISEASE-78462787.html
+To see the story about Dakota Dykes' battle with the infant form of LAL Deficiency (Wolman disease), follow this link: http://www.wfaa.com/news/health/NORTH-TEXAS-BABY-BATTLES-RARE-DISEASE-78462787.html

-Late onset LAL Deficiency is sometimes called Cholesteryl Ester Storage Disease (CESD) and affects children and adults.
+LAL Deficiency in children and adults is sometimes called Cholesteryl Ester Storage Disease (CESD).
 Patients experience a build up of fatty material mostly in the liver and blood vessel walls although other body organs may be affected too.
 The build up of fatty material in the liver cells may lead to an oversized liver, cirrhosis and chronic liver failure.

 LAL Deficiency is a serious and life-threatening disease, and there are no approved treatments.
 Synageva BioPharma Corp. is recruiting patients to participate in a clinical trial that evaluates sebelipase alfa as an enzyme replacement therapy of Lysosomal Acid Lipase (LAL) Deficiency.
 For more information, please visit clinicaltrials.gov, or click here if you would like to contact Synageva regarding LAL Deficiency.